astrotars/stream-flutter/README.md

 }
 ```

 We use the user's typed in name to get our credentials from the backend and store it in our `_account` variable.
+This is two calls, one to get our `backend` authentication token and the other to get our Stream API token.
 To do this, let's look at our implementation of `ApiService#login`:

 ```dart
 // mobile/lib/api_service.dart:10